kpedro88/CondorProduction/README.md

 ## Dependencies

-This repository works with Python 2.7 and any modern version of bash (4+).
+This repository works with Python 2.7 or 3+ and any modern version of bash (4+).

 The missing mode of `jobSubmitter` uses the [Condor python bindings](https://htcondor-python.readthedocs.io/en/latest/htcondor_intro.html) to check the list of running jobs.
 It will try very hard to find the Condor python bindings, but if they are not available,